Aaron L. Brody: Career

 Brody started his career, while in school, in food technology with the Birdseye Fisheries Lab Division of General Foods in 1951 as a team member in the development of the first frozen precooked foods including fish sticks.
 While a graduate student, he worked part-time for Raytheon Manufacturing Company where he was a member of a team that developed the first microwave oven, leading to microwave cooking, heating, and browning of foods.
 After he earned his graduate degree, Brody worked for the Whirlpool Corporation in Benton Harbor, Michigan.
 He led the development of modified atmosphere packaging (MAP), invented an odor control system for refrigerators, a thermoelectric refrigerator/freezer, the Total Environmental Control “Tectrol” controlled atmosphere process for food preservation, a progenitor of MAP fresh-cut vegetables, and radiation pasteurization of foods.
 While at Whirlpool, he invented and patented an apparatus and method of storing perishable animal and plant materials, as well as non-food materials.

-He developed commercial confectionery products including Starburst and Pop Rocks while employed at M&M Candies Division of Mars, Inc. Brody’s team formulated adapted the British fruit flavored candy Opal Fruits and adapted it to M&M Fruit Chewies before deciding to rename them Starburst due to the connotation of M&M’s to chocolate.
+He developed commercial confectionery products including Starburst, Nerds, and Pop Rocks while employed at M&M Candies Division of Mars, Inc. Brody's team adapted the British fruit flavored candy Opal Fruits into M&M Fruit Chewies before deciding to rename them Starburst due to the connotation of M&M's to chocolate.
+During his time with Mars, Inc. Dr. Brody was also charged with aesthetics and designed the white "M" that remains on the center of chocolate M&Ms. This required developing a substrate and technology for including text on confectionary items that was both safe to eat and could maintain its shape and color for long storage periods.
+Beyond confectioneries, Brody also led development of freeze dried food technology, which broadened the foods that were available in space exploration.
 At Mead Packaging, he invented the Crosscheck Aseptic Packaging System for high acid fluid food products used commercially for juices and sauces, receiving patents US4,152,464, US4,391,080, US4,409,775.
 At Container Corporation of America, he led the development of the Versaform insert injection molding system, and he was Marketing Development Manager, which was his last position in corporate America.

-By the mid 1980s, Brody transitioned into an independent consultant and college professor.
+By the mid 1980s, Brody transitioned into an independent consultant and university professor.
 He has taught undergraduate and graduate food packaging and food product development and marketing courses at The University of Georgia, MBA strategic marketing and product development courses at Saint Joseph's University, and packaging courses at Michigan State University.
 Brody authored numerous articles and ten textbooks in food packaging and food technology, marketing, and packaging.
 He authored The Encyclopedia of Packaging Technology that covers technologies used to package consumer and industrial products across industries from food to automobiles, soft drinks to pharmaceuticals.
 He also authored Modified Atmosphere Packaging for Fresh-Cut Fruits and Vegetables that covers modern MAP technologies for fresh-cut fruits.